 What about renaming a project after it's started?
 Safe.
 The project name is a label; renames do not affect existing entries.
 The new name appears everywhere immediately.

 How do I migrate from another tool that has clients?
-Use Pattern A or B. The first segment of the project name plays the role of the client.
+Put the client's name in the project's Client field and use Pattern A or B for the title.
+The first segment of the project name keeps the client visible in every list.

 Can tags be required?
 Not directly.
 The discipline is human, helped by the tag glossary.
 Some teams use Chronis to nudge missing tags at end of day.